Bolwing/sparkhacks/README.md

 Ahmad,
 Vincenzo

-WARNING WE HAVE MET OUR QUOTA
+WARNING WE HAVE MET OUR QUOTA WE CANNOT ADD ON TO ANY MORE SCHEDULES

+WORKS ON ALL MACHINES

 <b>Project Description:</b> <br/>
 SimplyCalendar is a Python application designed to help users easily import their class schedules from an HTML file and export class information.<br/>